cloud-gov/federalist.18f.gov/pages/using-federalist/templates.md

   </p>
 {% endfor %}

-As time allows, we hope to add other templates based on existing Federlaist sites.
+As time allows, we hope to add other templates based on existing Federalist sites.

 Additionally, Federalist will build any Jekyll or Hugo website, supporting [custom website templates]({{site.baseurl}}/pages/custom-templates/).
 Hugo support is currently experimental.